chainspace/docs/content/20-quickstart.md

 chainspace run foonet 10
 ```

-> A convenient script runner is included.
+> A convenient script runner is also included, so you don't need to start nodes individually in development.
 The short way to run it is

 ```bash
 make contract # you only need to do this once, it installs a dummy Docker contract